 With the forecast decidedly dodgy, the Friends postponed on site activities for another week.
 In the event the rain was later than anticipated, but still it allowed time for some additional wanderings and wonderings.
-Continuing the series of historical reflections on some more days in May…
+Continuing the series of historical reflections as part of our Hemingfield’s Hidden History project, on some more days in May…

 The rain falls mainly on the Main

 Venturing out against prognostic advice, the inevitable downpour came, dampening spirits and soaking shoes.
 The dark clouds overhead set a suitably solemn tone to the scene of this week’s wandering: the site of the former Elsecar Main Colliery.

 Situated just down the road from Hemingfield Colliery (Elsecar Low), at the corner where Wath Road meets Royds Lane/Linthwaite Lane, the pit was the last of the several Fitzwilliam collieries to cease work.
 It is also the only Elsecar pit to have been worked in living memory; ironically perhaps it is also the most extensively removed from the modern landscape.

 Closed in October 1983 and demolished in the following years, during and after the bitter Miners Strike of 1984-5, it now stands barren, its vast expanse of concrete pads slowly disappearing under spiky brush and weeds, and the margins of the site marked out with brick rubble.

 The ‘tabula rasa’ or blank slate of the site today hides many stories.
 One such is the tale of the Price List of May 1911, a dispute over the prices to be paid for working the coal at the then-new Elsecar Main Colliery, and the confrontation between the workers, their union representatives, and the 7th Earl Fitzwilliam.